BOTANICAL GARDEN, an enchanting tropical garden in the middle of Príncipe Real – Rua da Escola Politécnica, 56;

 - Visit the mysterious Quinta da Regaleira;

-- Visit Monserrate Palace.
+- Visit Monserrate Palace;

 - Take a walk at pittoresque Sintra’s village and eat travesseiros and queijadas, very typical desserts.